 Purple Amethyst

-Generally, amethyst comes in mid-toned to dark purples when you see it in jewelry.
-However, there are lighter versions, too; they just aren’t as popular as those with stronger purple coloring.
+Generally, amethyst appears in mid-toned to dark purples in jewelry.
+However, there are lighter versions, too; they just aren’t as popular as those with stronger purple colouring.

 Amethysts are a beautiful stone, often associated with mystery and royalty.
 The stone is also incredibly durable, which makes it a solid choice for everyday wear.
 Plus, amethyst jewelry is affordable when compared to many other gemstones, and it comes in several forms, including faceted stones, cabochons, and beads.
 As a result, it’s an accessible option.